Didactics

 All classroom didactics are considered protected time, allowing residents to be excused from their clinical duties.

 Our yearlong PGY-1 didactic curriculum is meant to augment residents’ in vivo clinical-based education.
-Classes are attended not only by our residents rotating on psychiatric services but also by the majority of those on medicine and neurology.
+Classes are attended not only by residents rotating on psychiatric services but also by the majority of those on medicine and neurology.
 We believe this helps foster a sense of continuity, coherence, and class cohesion for first-year residents whose time spreads across different services.
+Those residents on rotations that are off-site join by video.

 The overall aims of the course are to provide 1) the knowledge, clinical skills, and attitudes that are useful for the types of psychiatric care that beginning residents are providing on inpatient services; 2) an introduction to research literacy and learn approaches to the accessing salient psychiatric literature; and 3) an opportunity for residents to practice self-assessment and reflect on their experiences and the challenges of being a new physician with primary responsibilities for extremely ill patients being treated in a busy academic urban hospital.